alu111222333/JSONtemplate/README.md

 There are possible parameters to each placeholder like **IF** condition.
 I will describe it later in this document.

 # Using {{template}}
+You can create simply HTML templates or Active Components with JS-code inside.
 ```javascript
 var json={
     "name":"Name",